potnoddle/Figma.ToMarkdown/readme.md

 -   **Hierarchical Export:** Converts Figma pages, frames, groups, and text layers into a structured Markdown format.

--   **Multi-file Output:** Generates a separate Markdown file for each top-level page in your Figma document.

 -   **Text Content Extraction:** Extracts and formats text from text layers.

 -   **Basic Node Recognition:** Identifies and notes the presence of components, instances, and basic shapes.

+-   **Image Export:** Exports images (PNGs) found within nodes (e.g., as fills) and links them correctly in the Markdown.

+-   **Multi-file Output & Packaging:** Generates a separate Markdown file for each top-level page and packages all Markdown files along with their associated images into a single downloadable ZIP archive.

 -   **User-Friendly UI:** A simple interface to initiate the export process.

+-   **Developer Tooling:** Includes TypeScript, ESLint, and Prettier for a robust development experience.

 🚀 How to Install
 -----------------